 - We found only one review examining physiotherapy interventions for people living with dementia in receipt of aged care.
 This review focused solely on physiotherapy for pain relief.

-- Massage therapy and passive movement showed little effect on pain in this population.
+- Passive movement showed little effect on pain in this population.

 - More research is needed on the effectiveness of other physiotherapy approaches for pain management, as well as on other outcomes relevant to people living with dementia.

 Physiotherapy might be needed by people living with dementia who are experiencing problems with their movement due to injury or deterioration.
 It uses a range of physical movement approaches to increase mobility, reduce pain and stiffness, and help people achieve their daily activities and have an improved quality of life.
 Physiotherapy also has a role in rehabilitation, reablement and restoration of function, and preventing falls, as well as advising on and providing equipment and aids for improving the wellness of older people.

 This evidence theme on physiotherapy for people with dementia is a summary of one of the key topics identified by a scoping review of dementia research.
 If you require more information on this topic, try using our one-click PubMed searches provided below.

 While there is an abundance of evidence supporting the role of the physiotherapist in the aged care setting, we identified only one systematic review specifically focused on physiotherapy work with people with dementia.
 This review examined the reduction of pain in this population as a result of passive movement (slow movement of the person’s extremity to reduce muscle resistance) or massage therapy (involving effleurage, kneading, and trigger point therapy).
 It found: